-Finance officer will utilize all forms and publications issued by the DOAA in an effort to verify all entries for accuracy prior to submission of all reports.
-In addition, research had been completed and implementation of the "Capital Asset Tracking" portal offered through GADOE PCGenesis system has been implemented for fiscal year 2024.
-This should eliminate possible excel formula errors and oversights.
+Finance Officer will utilize all forms and publications issued by the DOAA in an effort to verify all entries for accuracy prior to submission of all reports.
+In addition, a checklist and workflow schedule will be implemented to eliminate "last minute" entries which will reduce possible oversite.
+This should correct all outstanding findings.

-Estimated Completion Date: November 15, 2024
+Estimated Completion Date: November 14, 2025